 If you think you qualify, call or email our office to set up a free consultation with an attorney that specializes in Oregon expungement cases to confirm your eligibility.

-To expunge a conviction there is an additional $281 court filing fee and a $80 cost paid to the Oregon State Police to conduct a background check.
-If you are expunging only an arrest, then there is no filing fee or background fee.
+To expunge a conviction there is an additional $33 cost paid to the Oregon State Police to conduct a background check.

-All filing fees and one half of the attorney fee are due upon retaining our services.
+One half of the attorney fee is due upon retaining our services.
 The balance is due within 60 days of retaining our services.

 There is never a fee for us to determine your eligibility.
 We offer free phone evaluations.